 CWE ids for CVE-2013-3940

-• The product performs a calculation that can produce an integer overflow or wraparound, when the logic assumes that the resulting value will always be larger than the original value.
-This can introduce other weaknesses when the calculation is used for resource management or execution control.
+• The product performs a calculation that can produce an integer overflow or wraparound when the logic assumes that the resulting value will always be larger than the original value.
+This occurs when an integer value is incremented to a value that is too large to store in the associated representation.
+When this occurs, the value may become a very small or negative number.

 Assigned by: nvd@nist.gov (Primary)